We are on a mission to connect children to the earth through eco-literacy and mindfulness education.

 Zach worked as the Director of Education of Conscious Pursuits LLC as an education consultant and coach before founding LEARN inc and Alive at Learn.
 He earned his BA, English/Language Arts Teacher Education from Montana State University and his MEd in Curriculum and Instruction from Arizona State University and holds a Montana Educator License.

-Origins Education opened its first location in Missoula, Montana in 2011 and has since opened three more locations, with the 5th opening in early 2021.
-We serve families with infants all the way through to kindergarten.
+Origins Education opened its first brick and mortar location in Missoula, Montana in 2011 and now has 4 locations, with a 5th on the way.

 Our mission is to nurture a sense of caring for the Earth and all its inhabitants and to support choices and decisions grounded in an Earth and human-centered ethic that celebrates diversity and does not exploit or exclude.
-It is this combination of our high quality kindergarten-readiness, combined with our eco-conscious approach that makes Origins Preschool truly unique.
+It is this combination of our high quality kindergarten-readiness, combined with our eco-conscious approach that makes Origins Curriculum one of a kind.

 We feel that there has never been a more important time to share our curriculum with the world.
 It is our hope that by sharing the principles and ideals that we’ve been using at all of our locations, that we can help contribute to a kinder, more sustainable world for all of us.